paulhhowells/unit/README.md

 ## unit - a responsive css grid framework
 ## version 0.9 — almost ready

 ### Why Unit?
-Unit has been created in response to a collision of the following needs:
+Unit has been created in response to a collision of:

 1. Responsive layouts.
 2. SMACSS (see www.smacss.com)